 You Have To See This: USC Runner Pulls Off The Greatest Comeback Of All Time

+Runners compete in a 5k at sunset in Corona, California.
+Photo: K.C.
+Alfred (Getty)

-If you’re not a runner let me explain something to you; the 400 meters is one of the most grueling runs in all of sports.
+If you’re not a runner, let me explain something to you: the 400 meter is one of the most grueling runs in all of sports.
 On a 4×400 team?
 Better get ready to perform, especially if you’re the anchor (last leg).

 Kendall Ellis didn’t let her teammates down.

 She accomplished the impossible, gaining nearly a hundred feet on her final opponents within the last 200 meters to edge out a victory over the lead runner from Purdue.
-The win was so improbable that you can hear the announcer declare Purdue the victor seconds before Ellis enters the frame.
+The win was so improbable, you can hear the announcer declare Purdue the victor seconds before Ellis enters the frame.

 “I just don’t know if Purdue is going to get caught,” says one announcer.